rstudio/httpuv/README.md

 PKG_CPPFLAGS += -DDEBUG_TRACE
 ```

-To install it directly from Github with these options, you can use `with_makevars`, like this:
+To install it directly from GitHub with these options, you can use `with_makevars`, like this:

 ```R
 withr::with_makevars(